OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 The base FIM used in AFU compilation must be loaded on the board.
 In this step, you will load the generated FIM binary into the Intel® FPGA PAC D5005 FPGA flash.
 By performing this step, subsequent AFU developed in this guide will use this base FIM and allow your newly created AFU to match the base FIM loaded on the board.

-More information related to fpgaupdate is located [Software Installation Guide: Open FPGA Stack for PCIe Attach FPGAs].
+More information related to fpgaupdate is located [Software Installation Guide: OFS for PCIe Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/common/sw_installation/pcie_attach/sw_install_pcie_attach).

 Run fpgasupdate to load the image into the user location of the Intel® FPGA PAC D5005 FPGA flash and the <span title='Remote System Update, A Remote System Update operation sends an instruction to the Intel® FPGA PAC D5005 that triggers a power cycle of the card only, forcing reconfiguration.'>**RSU** </span> command to reboot the PCIE Card: